Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Applications}

 As discussed, sequence prediction models have been used to learn to write poems or stories (by predicting a character, syllable, or word after the other); to compose music (by predicting a note or a waveform after the other); to draw images (by predicting a pixel after the other).
-In general, they can be used for any sort of time series forecasting \cite{lim21}.
+In general, they can be used for any kind of time series forecasting \cite{lim21}.
 They can also be used for co-creativity, as in Creative Help \cite{roemmele18}.
 Despite their simplicity, sequence prediction models are one of the most successful generative techniques.
 An interesting example is \textit{Sunspring}.
 It might be considered as the first AI-scripted movie: it was generated by a Char-RNN trained on thousands of sci-fi scripts \cite{miller19}.
-The quality of the result is demonstrated by the fact that it was able to reach the top ten at the annual Sci-Fi London Film Festival in its 48-Hour Film Challenge\footnote{Quite interestingly, the AI that wrote \textit{Sunspring} declared that its name was Benjamin, probably in honor of Walter Benjamin, the German philosopher that, already in 1935 \cite{benjamin68}, understood that new mechanical techniques related to art can radically change the public attitude to art and artists.}.
+The quality of the result is demonstrated by the fact that it was able to reach the top ten at the annual Sci-Fi London Film Festival in its 48-Hour Film Challenge\footnote{Quite interestingly, the AI that wrote \textit{Sunspring} declared that its name was Benjamin, probably in honor of Walter Benjamin, the German philosopher who, already in 1935 \cite{benjamin68}, understood that new mechanical techniques related to art can radically change the public attitude to art and artists.}.